 In 2011 the Lady Bisons finished second in the conference.
 They placed Caroline Mason on the All A-Sun First Team.
 Kiihnl and Courtney Billington made the Second Team.
 Haley Elliott was named to the All-Freshman Team.

 The Lady Bisons finished the season 30-20 overall with a 15-5 conference record.
 They ranked 68th nationally in the RPI.

 In 2010 the Lady Bisons set a program record for shutouts with 29.
 The previous record was 17 set just one year earlier in 2009.
 The Lady Bisons finished with an overall record of 50-13, the most wins in the NCAA era for the program.
 They won the A-Sun regular season title with a conference record of 18-2.

-Ryman was named the Atlantic Sun Coach of the Year for a second time in her career.
-She also won the award back in 2008 when the team finished tied for the regular season title.
+Ryman was named the Atlantic Sun Coach of the Year for the second time in her career.
+She also won the award in 2008 when the team finished tied for the regular season title.

 In 2009, the Lady Bisons finished 39-14, earning a then-program best second place regular season finish.
 The Purple-and-Gold went 12-3 in road games and were victorious in 10 straight road contests at one point.
-Whitney Kiihnl was A-Sun Freshman of the Year.
+Kiihnl was A-Sun Freshman of the Year.
 Kellie Sirus was named A-Sun All-Conference First Team and also received honors as a COSIDA National All-Academic All-American.